 If you only need to borrow a small amount of money, it might be better to consider alternatives to the home equity loan.
 Credit cards are the most obvious solution for small, short-term financing needs.
 You don’t have a lengthy application process and can use the credit in any way that you want.
 The interest rates on credit cards, however, are very high.
 So, this is not the best option if you can’t pay back the balance within a few months.

-Unsecured personal loans can be a good way to get a smaller amount of money for a short period of time.
+Personal loans can be a good way to get a smaller amount of money for a short period of time.
 You can apply online and often receive the funds within one day.
 The application process for a personal loan is much quicker and easier than it is for a home equity loan.

 Lenders may provide personal loans for amounts starting at around $500 to $1,000.
 The interest rate on a personal loan is higher than it is for a home equity loan because it is an unsecured loan.
 Interest rates are still much lower than they would be on a credit card, though.
 Personal loans usually have terms of around two to seven years.